 - Thick-billed parrot

-- Their natural habitat is currently threatened with destruction or modification, or was destroyed or modified in the past.
+- Their natural habitat is threatened with destruction or was destroyed or modified in the past.

-- They have been overutilized for commercial, scientific, recreational, or educational purposes.
+- They’ve been overutilized for commercial, scientific, recreational, or educational purposes.

 - Natural or manmade conditions threaten their continued existence.

-The parrot species covered under ESA cannot be:
+The parrot species covered under E.S.A. can’t be:

 - Trapped, harmed, or killed.